01PrathamS/Summer_School_Hackathon/README.md

 All the pages in the PDF contain the same structure.
 By extracting the data and converting it into a CSV file, we can preprocess and feature-extract using Pandas.
 This CSV file can then be converted into a MySQL database.
 By prompting GPT with table column information and a user query, we can generate SQL queries and execute them against the database using SQLAlchemy.
 Finally, an API will be built with Streamlit.

+## how I define relation between two tables

+there are no duplicate values for Prefix + Bond_No. so merging this column and making unique id column

+for Purchase table ==> primary key -> Prefix + Bond_No.
+for encashed table ==> foreign key reference from Purchase table(Prefix + Bond_No.)

+--> problem here is there are some rows which are in encashed table but not in purchase table -> deleting this rows -> some information loss but it's working.
+--> handling this with defining separate api call for query only related to encashed table --> this way it works

 ## Steps to Extract PDF and Add Features

 1. **Remove Rows with Column Headers:**